ioannis-thyris/city-autocomplete/readme.md

 ]
 ```

 The internal query to Elasticsearch is made in a way that the results appear with descending order of relevance, weighted by each city's population.
 As a result, cities with greater population will tend to appear higher in the results.
-If you wish, you can override this behaviour by altering the query in the API.
+If you wish, you can override this behavior by altering the query in the API.